insin/newforms/docs/widgets.rst

 -----------------------

-A widget that is composed of multiple widgets. :js:class:`MultiWidget` works hand in hand with the :js:class:`MultiWValueField`.
+A widget that is composed of multiple widgets. :js:class:`MultiWidget` works hand in hand with the :js:class:`MultiValueField`.

 ``MultiWidget`` has one required argument: